Haymarket Metro station: History

 It is the deepest station on the Tyne and Wear Metro network.
 Prior to the station's refurbishment in the late 2000s, the staircase (since replaced by a third escalator) had 105 steps.
 The station also has underground rooms, restricted from the public, which contain archives and various historical documents.

-The station was used by 3,216,144 passengers in 2017–18, making it the second-most-used station on the network after Monument (5,245,507).
+The station was used by 4,493,929 passengers in 2024–25.

 Haymarket Hub

 In August 2006, final plans for the complete reconstruction of the station, costing £20 million, were released.
 Plans for a proposed £9 million facelift for the station had previously been announced in 2004.

 Tolent Construction was appointed as contractor for the project, and was headed by the development vehicle, 42nd Street Haymarket Hub.
 Reid Jubb Brown were the building's architects, with Arup employed as consulting engineers.

-Newcastle-based creative communications agency, Gardiner Richardson, alongside University of Sunderland lecturer, Lothar Goetz, worked on redeveloping the station's passenger areas.
-Gardiner Richardson's work centred on updating Tyne and Wear Metro corporate branding, including the colour palette and signage.
-Lothar Goetz created an artwork, Canon, using a number of coloured vitreous enamel panels in the concourse, escalator shaft and platform area.
+Newcastle-based creative communications agency, Gardiner Richardson – alongside University of Sunderland lecturer Lothar Götz – worked on redeveloping the station's passenger areas.
+Gardiner Richardson's work centred on updating Metro's corporate branding, including the colour palette and signage.
+Lothar Götz created an artwork, Canon, using a number of coloured vitreous enamel panels in the concourse, escalator shaft and platform area.

 A total of £5 million was spent on refurbishing the passenger area of the station, with work completed in 2009.
-The station now serves as a blueprint for other station modernisation projects within the Metro: All Change programme, with Central refurbished to a similar style in 2017.
+The station now serves as a blueprint for other station modernisation projects within the Metro: All Change programme, with refurbished to a similar style in 2017.